-7. Term Work Assessment: Term Work shall consist of at least 10 to 12 practical's based on the above list.
+Term work: Term Work shall consist of at least 10 to 12 practical's based on the above list.
 Also Term work Journal must include at least 2 assignments.

 Experiments : 15 marks

 Assignments : 05 marks

 Attendance : 05 marks

 The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW.